jameshall1999/jenkins-workshop/README.md

 * Log into the jenkins container `docker exec -it jenkins_workshop /bin/bash`

-* Run the Jenkins container in the background `docker-compose up`
+* Run the Jenkins container in the background `docker-compose up -d`

 * Stop the Jenkins container if you ran it in the background `docker-compose down`